 Nearly 1.5 million Medicare beneficiaries received hospice care in 2017, a 4.5% increase from the prior year.
 For patients with a life-limiting illness or condition and their families, hospice care offers many important benefits.

-Unfortunately, there are many myths about what hospice is and who it helps.
+Unfortunately, there are many misconceptions and myths about hospice regarding what it is and who it helps.
 These misconceptions can keep patients and their families from seeking care that can alleviate pain and enhance their quality of life.

-When it comes to hospice care, separating fact from fiction is the best way to determine whether it might be an option for you or a loved one.
+When it comes to hospice care, separating hospice myths and facts is the best way to determine whether it might be an option for you or a loved one.

 Myth #1: Hospice is for people who have given up on life.

 Hospice is designed to help patients with a life-limiting condition live their final months, weeks, and days to the fullest.
 It provides medical care and pain management as well as emotional and spiritual support tailored to the patient’s needs and desires.
 Studies show that patients who choose hospice often live longer and experience a better quality of life than those who pursue aggressive end-of-life medical care.